What is due process of law?

-“Success of industries is the foundation upon Which just wages may be paid.
+“Success of industries is the foundation upon which just wages may be paid.
 There can be no success without efficiency.
 There can not be efficiency without discipline…” Batangas Transportation Co., et al vs. Bagong Pagkakaisa ng mga employees and Laborers of BTCo., GR No. L-1706 March 10, 1949

 “The state affords the constitutional blanket of rendering protection to labor but it also protect the right of employers to exercise what are clearly management prerogatives, so long as the exercise is without abuse of discretion.”
 Pantranco North Express vs. NLRC GR No. 106516, Sept.
 21, 1999.

-- Notice to explain and
+- Substantive and

 - Illegal dismissal will result to reinstatement and payment of back wages.